-The effectiveness of this policy will be reviewed and evaluated in line with the assessment of the Reef's values through the five yearly Outlook Report.
-Effective implementation of a net benefit approach should translate to an improvement in the condition and/or trend of Reef values.
+The effectiveness of this policy will be reviewed and evaluated in line with the five yearly Outlook Report and review of the Reef 2050 Plan.
+Effective implementation of a net benefit approach should deliver a long-term positive change or trend in condition of values as reported on in the Outlook Report and Reef 2050 Plan five yearly review.